pyunity/pyunity/README.md

 Debug information is turned on by default.
-If you want to turn it off, set the pyunity_DEBUG_MODE environment variable to "0".
+If you want to turn it off, set the
+PYUNITY_DEBUG_MODE environment variable to "0".
 This is the output with debugging:

     >>> import os
-    >>> os.environ["pyunity_DEBUG_MODE"] = "1"
+    >>> os.environ["PYUNITY_DEBUG_MODE"] = "1"
     >>> from pyunity import *
+    Loaded config
     Trying FreeGLUT as a window provider
     FreeGLUT doesn't work, trying GLFW
     GLFW doesn't work, trying Pygame
     Using window provider Pygame
-    Loaded pyunity version 0.0.3
+    Loaded PyUnity version 0.0.3

 Without debugging on, there is no output.

-The next step is to create a scene.
-The SceneManager has already been created, so add a scene like so:
+### Scenes
+All PyUnity projects start with a scene.
+There is no way to change between scenes yet.

+To add a scene, do this:

     >>> scene = SceneManager.AddScene("Scene 1")